techiSource321/DevOps-Training/README.md

 # DevOps-WebApp project integrated with CI model
 -------------------------------
-DevOps-WebApp for maven web app
+DevOps-WebApp for maven web app project

 ## By: Devops